Kwon Teckyoung

-Teckyoung Kwon (born 1947) is a literary critic, translator and professor in English literature at the School of English, Kyung Hee University, Seoul, South Korea.
+Teckyoung Kwon (born 1947) is a literary critic, translator and professor in English literature at the School of English, Kyung Hee University, Seoul.
 Her research interests are psychoanalysis, ecology, American and British fiction, narrative theory, neuro-humanities, Korean literature and Dao.

-Education and research
+Education and career

-She received her PhD in English at the University of Nebraska-Lincoln, U.S.A. in August 1980.
+Kwon received her PhD in English from the University of Nebraska–Lincoln in 1980.

-She was visiting scholar at the University of California at Berkeley (critical theory) in 1986.

-She was visiting scholar at the Kent State University (Psychoanalysis and Dao) in 2001.

-From 1980 to present she has been Professor at English Department, Kyung Hee University, Seoul, Korea.

-From 2001 to 2003 she was Dean of the School of English.
+From 1980 to present she has been professor of English at Kyung Hee University.
+She was visiting scholar in critical theory at the University of California, Berkeley in 1986.
+Between 1989 and 1995 she was editor of several Korean literary magazines including Literature of East and West (1989-1994), La Plume,(1995-2002) and The Other Criticism (2002-2004).
+Between 1999 and 2003 she was on the editorial board for the Journal of English Language and Literature.
+She was visiting scholar in psychoanalysis and Taoism) at the Kent State University in 2001.

-Her research interests include: Psychoanalysis, Ecology, American and British Fiction, narrative theory, Neuro-Humanities, Korean literature, Dao.
+Her research interests include: psychoanalysis, ecology, American and British fiction, narrative theory, neuro-humanities, Korean literature and Dao.